Check Your Understanding

 14 N, measured from the positive x-axis

 a.
-His weight acts downward, and the force of air resistance with the parachute acts upward. b. neither; the forces are equal in magnitude
+Their weight acts downward, and the force of air resistance with the parachute acts upward. b. neither; the forces are equal in magnitude

 a. ; b.

 a. ; b.
 18 N

 Forces are directional and have magnitude.

 The cupcake velocity before the braking action was the same as that of the car.
 Therefore, the cupcakes were unrestricted bodies in motion, and when the car suddenly stopped, the cupcakes kept moving forward according to Newton’s first law.

 No. If the force were zero at this point, then there would be nothing to change the object’s momentary zero velocity.
 Since we do not observe the object hanging motionless in the air, the force could not be zero.